 Asset Impairments.
 We review the carrying value of each of our real estate properties annually to determine if circumstances indicate an impairment in the carrying value of these investments exists.
-During 2016, we recognized an impairment charge of \$700,000 on the World Plaza property and \$248,000 on the Rangewood Medical property.
-These impairment charges reflect management's estimate of the fair market value based on sales comps of like property in the same geographical area.
+During 2018, we recognized an impairment charge of \$533,000 on the Waterman Plaza property.
+This impairment charges reflect management's estimate of the fair market value based on sales and leasing comparables of like property in the same geographical area as well as an evaluation of future cash flows.
 There were no impairment charges during 2017.

-Interest Expense-Series B preferred stock.
-The Series B Preferred Stock commenced in August 2014 includes a mandatory redemption and therefore is treated as a liability for financial reporting purposes.
+Interest Expense-Series B Preferred Stock.
+The Series B preferred stock issued in August 2014 includes a mandatory redemption and therefore, is treated as a liability for financial reporting purposes.
 The dividends paid and the amortization of the deferred offering costs are considered interest expense for reporting purposes under generally accepted accounting principles ("GAAP").
-Dividends paid totaled \$4.4 million and \$4.9 million, respectively, for the years ended December 31, 2017 and 2016.
-The amortization of the deferred offering costs was approximately \$630,000 and \$1,014,000, respectively, for the years ended December 31, 2017 and 2016.
-The initial deferred offering costs were fully amortize in August 2017 resulting in the decrease in 2017 compared to 2016.
-The remaining unamortized deferred offering costs relate to the fees paid to extend the extension date.
+Dividends paid totaled \$4.9 million and \$4.4 million, respectively, for the years ended December 31, 2018 and 2017.
+The amortization of the deferred offering costs was approximately \$147,000 and \$630,000, respectively, for the years ended December 31, 2018 and 2017.
+The initial deferred offering costs were fully amortized in August 2017 resulting in the decrease in 2018 compared to 2017.
+The remaining unamortized deferred offering costs relate to the fees paid to extend the redemption date to August 2019.

 Interest Expense-mortgage notes.
-Interest expense, including amortization of deferred finance charges, increased by approximately \$300,000, or 3.9%, to approximately \$7.9 million for the year ended December 31, 2017 compared to \$7.6 million for the same period in 2016.
-Interest expense associated with Model Home properties acquired during 2017 and one new loan on an unencumbered property account for all of this increase.
-The weighted average interest rate on our outstanding debt remained at 4.7% at December 31, 2017 and December 31, 2016
+Interest expense, including amortization of deferred finance charges, increased by approximately \$400,000, or 5.0%, to approximately \$8.3 million for the year ended December 31, 2018 compared to \$7.9 million for the same period in 2017.
+Interest expense associated with Model Home properties acquired during 2018 and one new loan on a previously unencumbered property account for all of this increase.
+The weighted average interest rate on our outstanding debt remained at 4.6% and 4.7% at December 31, 2018 and December 31, 2017

 Gain on Sale of Real Estate Assets.
-For year ended December 31, 2017, the Company recognized a net gain of approximately \$1.9 million due to the sales of Rangewood Medical Office Building, Regatta Square Retail Center, Shoreline Medical Building and twenty-three model homes.
+For the year ended December 31, 2018, the Company recognized a net gain of approximately \$12.2 million due to the sale of Port of San Diego Complex, Pacific Oaks Plaza, Yucca Valley Retail Center and 33 model homes.
+The sale of Port of San Diego Complex and Yucca Valley Retail Center resulted in a gain of approximately \$11.4 million.
+The sale of Pacific Oaks Plaza resulted in a loss of approximately \$232,000.
+The sale of 33 model homes resulted in a gain of approximately \$988,000.
+For year ended December 31, 2017, the Company recognized a net gain of approximately \$2.6 million due to the sales of Rangewood Medical Office Building, Regatta Square Retail Center, Shoreline Medical Building and 23 model homes.
 The sale of Rangewood Medical Office Building resulted in a loss of approximately \$170,000.
-The sale of Regatta Square resulted in a gain of approximately \$758,000.
+The sale of Regatta Square resulted in a gain of approximately \$756,000.
 The sale of the Shoreline Medical Office Building resulted in a gain of approximately \$1.3 million.
-The sale of twenty-three model homes resulted in a gain of approximately \$753,000.
-For the year ended December 31, 2016, the Company recognized a gain from the sale of twenty-one model homes of approximately \$622,000, a gain of approximately \$831,000 from the sale of a parcel of land and its building at the Yucca Valley Retail and a \$668,000 gain from the sale of the Havana Parker Complex.
+The sale of 23 model homes resulted in a gain of approximately \$735,000.

+Income Tax Expense.
+For the year ended December 31, 2018, the income tax expense increased by \$310,000 to \$519,000 for the year ended December 31, 2018 compared to \$209,000 for the year ended December 31, 2017 primarily due additional federal and state taxes for capital gains from the sale of the three properties in the fourth quarter of 2018.